v5ma/selfawarenetworks/b0327ywhisper.md

 neural columns large neural columns right and and they and they um uh they they represent

-in a you know everything from uh from v1 to v6 it's like it's like the entire stack right
+in a you know everything from uh from Layer 1 to Layer 6 it's like it's like the entire stack right

 and so his in one of his papers he described how that entire stack of columns that might be um you